FahimKamal/Unity_FK-Toolbox_Project/README.md

   ###### Note to self: For customize look of the Popup Manager in inspector.
 You have written some codes.
 Reference to those codes in future.

   </details>

++ ## Save Manager
+  Save Manager works same as the unity buildin `PlayerPrefs`.
+It has the same methods and more to work with.
+  You can save `int`, `float`, `bool` and `string` data types.
+What is special about this package is that you can find all your saved data in one place as a `json` file in key-value pair format.
+  Also you will be about to see the values in your inspector as well.
+Which is not possible with `PlayerPrefs`.